Andrej123456789/Door-Project/README.md

 All about software.
 Big thanks to ringwormGO.
+See their site: https://github.com/ringwormGO/ringwormGO

+If you have a problem, create new issue.

-See their site: https://github.com/ringwormGO/ringwormGO Our game-development Wix website: https://vangutan2.wixsite.com/ringwormgo-games
+Our game-development Wix website: https://vangutan2.wixsite.com/ringwormgo-games

 New generation of my webbrower is on ringwormGO site (link in this data).